ej-shafran/compile-mode.nvim/README.md

 ### `:Recompile`

 Reruns the last compiled command.
 If there isn't one, the error is reported using `:h vim.notify()`.
+The command is rerun from the directory in which it was originally run.

 <!-- panvimdoc-ignore-end -->
 <!-- panvimdoc-include-comment
 :Recompile

 : Reruns the last compiled command.
 If there isn't one, the error is reported using `:h vim.notify()`.
+The command is rerun from the directory in which it was originally run.
 -->

 <!-- panvimdoc-ignore-start -->